Probiotics For Chickens: Keeps Your Flock's Gut Healthy

 Fermented Feed:

-Fermented feed contains live probiotic cultures, which has many more digestible nutrients.
+Fermented feed contains live probiotic cultures, which have many more digestible nutrients.
 The chickens love the moist fermented feed, and they can really put a dent in your feed costs.
 It can also reduce waste!

 Whey or Kefir Water: